Okavango Delta, Botswana

 Camilla Whitworth (Staff)

 Jao is a really unique and beautiful spot.
 The rooms are enormous and completely stunning.
 Huge bedrooms with these beautiful bathrooms fully equipped with large roll top bath, all overlooking the floodplains.
 The day bed positioned on your sweeping deck is the perfect place to snooze during the heat of the day or just sit with a pair of binoculars.
-My favorite activity was gliding through the waterways on the boat.
+My favourite activity was gliding through the waterways on the boat.
 I felt so privileged to experience this incredible landscape and saw a huge amount of game!

 Jao Camp is located on a large, remote island in a private concession bordering the Moremi Game Reserve in the heart of the Okavango Delta.
 With varied habitats ranging from waterways and lagoons to dry Kalahari grasslands and open floodplains, Jao can offer both land and water experiences, depending on the current flood levels.
 The nine spacious tents are each individually handcrafted and situated beneath a canopy of shady trees.
 With en-suite facilities and an outdoor shower, they are built on raised decks, with private salas for afternoon siestas and wonderful views of the surrounding floodplains.